cal-id/StatusJsonDatasource/README.md

 Element       | Why
 ------------- | -----
-SAM Test      | Not currently working at the time of porting HTCondor Farm | Data is already in our Grafana instance
+SAM Test      | Not currently working at the time of porting Ganglia       | Data is already in our grafana instance.
+There was a proof of concept update script ([see commits up to 185e721](https://github.com/cal-id/StatusJsonDatasource/tree/185e72115854973344fb4f49cb2a9f7cbcac652f)) which relied on Ganglia returning JSON for its graphs by giving a specific url parameter.
+However, this no longer happens so it was removed.

 ## Grafana Example